Fluorobenzaldehyde: Preparation

 The 4-fluorobenzaldehyde isomer can be produced by a halogen-exchange reaction with 4-chlorobenzaldehyde.

 Uses

 Fluorobenzaldehyde can be used as a synthetic intermediate because the fluorine can be replaced via oxidation reaction.
 Due to the aldehyde group, the fluorobenzaldehydes can be used to make a variety of schiff base compounds through a condensation reaction, some of which have antimicrobial properties.

+4'-Fluorobenzaldehyde is used to make: sulindac, Synthetic raspberry (Polish), FGIN-127, rosuvastatin, GF 73 (Paroxetine PLE method), & rivoglitazone & mosapride.